“Spacious, light-filled apartments for 2-8 in central Madrid - perfect for couples, families and friends who want to

 - We loved the cheerful interior design: contemporary lighting, sleek walls and floors, eye-catching fabrics

-- The apartments operators are on hand to book airport transfers, arrange shopping and private chefs, and advise on what to see and do
+- The apartment operators are on hand to book airport transfers, arrange shopping and private chefs, and advise on what to see and do

 - Full prepayment is required by the apartment operators, along with a cleaning fee, booking fee and a refundable security deposit.
 There’s a surcharge for American Express payments, too

-- We only got to see the Santa Ana apartments in person, so we cannot give first-hand insights for the other properties
+- We only got to see the Santa Ana apartment in person, so we cannot give first-hand insights for the other properties

-- With a central setting comes noise, and the streets by the Santa Ana apartments are particularly lively - we've heard feedback of all night summer parties
+- With a central setting comes noise, and the streets by the Santa Ana apartment are particularly lively - we've heard feedback of all night summer parties

 - No basics such as salt and pepper are provided, though you do get a welcome pack with tea, coffee, biscuits and a few other bits